auth0/sharepoint-claimsprovider/README.md

+# Deprecated

+This repository has been deprecated.
+Please refer to the following repository for everything SharePoint related: https://github.com/auth0/auth0-sharepoint

-Auth0 Claims Provider for SharePoint 2010 / 2013
+# Auth0 Claims Provider for SharePoint 2010 / 2013

 ## Prerequisites
   - SharePoint solution development tools for Visual Studio 2010